 - The cost of importing parts may also be covered.

-- You can choose your own repairer instead of using the insurers.
+- You can choose your own repairer instead of using the insurer's approved garages.

 - Certain insurers can offer some cover while participating in approved motorsports events.

 Rally cars are unique in that unlike many other racing vehicles, they are designed to drive on public roads (during sanctioned events) as well as cross-country.
 In addition, to register a rally car for road use, certain forms of insurance will be mandatory.

 What should I know about rally car insurance and registration?